 - In Canada the Creme Egg is no longer packaged in the iconic foil, but rather in a stupid plastic shell which literally every single person in Canada hates.

-- Between 350 and 400 secret WHITE chocolate Easter Creme Eggs went on sale in the UK in 2018.
-They’re wrapped in the same foil as the milk chocolate ones so buyers have NO idea if they’re getting one until they unwrap it.
-EACH white chocolate Easter Creme Egg comes with a minimum prize of $100 British Pounds.
+- There is an elusive WHITE CHOCOLATE Easter Creme Egg.
+It went on sale in the UK in 2018 and then again in 2019.
+The catch?
+They were wrapped in the same foil as the milk chocolate ones so buyers had NO idea if they’re getting the rare white chocolate egg until they unwrapped it.
+ALL white chocolate Cadbury Eggs came with a minimum prize of $100 British Pounds.

 - A single egg has 150 calories.